 fabianodp / Adobe Stock

-The largest sports stadium in Ancient Rome, Circus Maximus, is a set of ruins worth checking out while you’re in the city.
+The largest sports stadium in Ancient Rome, Circus Maximus, is a set of ruins worth checking out while in the city.
 Mainly used for chariot races, the incredible Circus Maximus could support upwards of a quarter-million people in its heyday.

 Forum of Caesar